samth/gradual-typing-bib/Gradual-Typing-Bibliography.md

 ##### Exploring the design space of higher-order casts.
 Jeremy G. Siek, Ronald Garcia, and Walid Taha.
 In European Symposium on Programming, March 2009.

+##### A Model of Java/Scheme Interoperability
+Kathryn E. Gray
+Chapter of _Semantics Engineering with PLT Redex_ Edited by Robert Bruce Findler, Matthew Flatt, and Matthias Felleisen.
+MIT Press 2009

 ##### Operational semantics for multi-language programs
 Jacob Matthews and Robert Bruce Findler